shambhavi12001/opendendro_interview/README.md

 <br />`python3 challenge.py`

 ## Description
-The pyhton code reads any CSV file and outputs the header of the file on the terminal.
+The python code reads any CSV file and outputs the header of the file on the terminal.
 Enter the file name as an input after running the code.
 The next() function can be used to read the next line of the CSV file and to print that on the terminal as well.